travelster/DBGallery/AI/ai-video.md

 # AI for Video

-<p>DBGallery uses AI-powered video analysis, enabling you to maximize the value of your video assets.
+<p>DBGallery provides AI-powered video analysis, enabling you to maximize the value of your video assets.
 This increases asset discoverability and reduces manual data entry.</p>

 ## Usage
 <strong>AI video analysis does not run automatically on upload.</strong> To begin AI video analysis, select one or more videos and click the <em>Video Analysis</em> button in the gallery view's main menu.